Gab12123/DevOps/README.md

 #### Usage

-1. Start the redis server and test if it is workking with those commands
+1. Start the redis server and test if it is working with those commands
 ```bash
 redis-server
 redis-cli